If you live in the region and are a member of Butterfly Conservation you automatically become a member of the Hampshire and Isle of Wight Branch.

 In the UK, since 1976, the habitat specialists butterflies index has fallen by 77%, whilst wider countryside abundance is down by 46%.

-Target species for the walk include: Purple Emperor, Purple Hairstreak, and Silver-washed Fritillary.
+Target species include: Brown Hairstreak, Silver-spotted Skipper and Dark Green Fritillary.

 Volunteer with us